microsoft/AcademicContent/Events and Hacks/Student Hacks/judging/readme.md

 # Judging
+The organizers will give you a list of all the projects that entered into your challenge.

+The easiest way to do the judging is to split the list of projects up amongst everyone juding, then set them loose with the below judging form.

 **Step 1:** Copy the judging form and save a version for your hackathon [Link to make a copy](https://forms.office.com/Pages/ShareFormPage.aspx?id=v4j5cvGGr0GRqy180BHbRz_m6h1IaXlHh-JzkM0298RUQ1dMRERSUlRBWVk0WEVZMFRMODVOQzNMUS4u&sharetoken=qpdoCyyDnYfZ1UueqnXt)

-**Step 2**: Get a sharing link for your copy of the form and distribute to all judges at your event
+**Step 2**: Get a sharing link for your copy of the form and distribute to all judges at your event.

 **Step 3**: Have each judge fill out the form once per team.
+Make sure judges have enough of a conversation with each team to feel confident that they actually *did* use Azure.

 **Step 4**: Once juding is complete...
 - download the excel data from your copy of the form
-- modify the data as needed (change '1' text to 1 digits, etc.)
+- modify the data as needed (change '1' text to 1 digits, etc. This part may actually be the most painful because it's stupid and tedious.)
 - sum totals

 **Step 5**: Choose a winner!
 You may just choose the highest sum, or you may choose to perform additional steps to account for differences in scoring between judges.